premnirmal/TextCounter/README.md

 A simple subclass of android's [TextView](http://developer.android.com/reference/android/widget/TextView.html) that counts up or down.
 Customize the counting using the attributes below.

+See the demo project for more implementation details.

 ![] (img/counter.gif)

 ## Download